directus/guides/get-started-building-a-blitz-website-with-directus/index.md

 Looking for technical support for your non-enterprise project?
 Please visit the [Directus Discord Community](https://directus.chat/).

 Want to stay focused on your content and apps?
-Let Directus manage the platform with our [Directus Cloud service](https://directus.io/pricing/) or [contact our team](https://directus.io/contact/).
+Let Directus manage the platform with our [Directus Cloud service](https://directus.io/pricing/).